dwtechnologies/ecs-balancer/README.md

 - check nr of running and pending tasks for ContainerInstanceArn

-- if both balues are 0 and EC agent is connected, trigger a cluster balance by upating all the services with 'DesiredCount > 1'
+- if both values are 0 and ECS agent is connected, trigger a cluster balance by upating all the services with 'DesiredCount > 1'